-- 2. Urban Waterfront (UW) District. - a.
-Allowed building heights in the Urban Waterfront (UW) District are specified in Figure 6-2. - b.
-Bonus for residential development. - i.
-In the area labeled sixty-five (65) feet on Figure 6-2, up to two additional stories may be built, if the project is located in the downtown, if the added stories are stepped back from the street wall at least eight (8) feet, and if floor area equal to the amount from the added stories is provided for residences: - (a) In the same building--i.e., it is a residential or a mixed use building; or - (b) With commercial and residential uses in separate buildings on the same site; or ii.
+- Urban Waterfront (UW) District. - Allowed building heights in the Urban Waterfront (UW) District are specified in Figure 6-2. a. - Bonus for residential development. b. - In the area labeled sixty-five (65) feet on Figure 6-2, up to two additional stories may be built, if the project is located in the downtown, if the added stories are stepped back from the street wall at least eight (8) feet, and if floor area equal to the amount from the added stories is provided for residences: - In the same building--i.e., it is a residential or a mixed use building; or (a) - With commercial and residential uses in separate buildings on the same site; or (b)

+- (c) With commercial and residential uses on separate sites within the Urban Waterfront (UW) district. - ii.
 Occupancy.
-Housing provided under this bonus provision as part of a mixed use project must receive an occupancy permit at the same time as, or in advance of, issuance of an occupancy permit for nonresidential portions of the project.
+Housing provided under this bonus provision as part of a mixed use project must receive an occupancy permit at the same time as, or in advance of, issuance of an occupancy permit for nonresidential portions of the project. - iii.

-ATTACHMENT 2

-(c) With commercial and residential uses on separate sites within the Urban Waterfront (UW) district.

-iii.
 Conversion.
-Housing provided under this bonus provision shall not be converted to commercial use.
+Housing provided under this bonus provision shall not be converted to commercial use. - iv.

-iv.
 Source of housing units.
-Housing provided under this bonus provision may be:

-(a) New construction,

-(b) Adaptive reuse of a formerly non-residential structure, or c.
-West Bay Drive building height and view blockage limits.

-(c) Rehabilitation of existing housing.

-i.
-In order to retain public and private view access to Budd Inlet from hillside sites above West Bay Drive, the maximum building height in the West Bay Drive portion of the Urban Waterfront (UW) District labeled " 42'-65' " on Figure 6-2 shall be up to a maximum of 42 feet, except as provided in subsections (iii) and (iv) below.

-ii.
-In order to retain public view access of Budd Inlet from street level in the West Bay Drive portion of the Urban Waterfront (UW) District labeled " 42'-65' " on Figure 6-2, view blockage shall be limited as follows:

-(a) Views of the water will be defined as area without obstruction by buildings or major structures measured between 45 and 90 degrees to West Bay Drive, as illustrated in Figure 6-2A.

-(b) Said view blockage shall be limited to 45 percent of the views of the water from West Bay Drive by buildings or major structures located between West Bay Drive and the mean high water line.

-(c) Exceptions are provided in subsections (iii) and (iv) below.
+Housing provided under this bonus provision may be: - (a) New construction, - (b) Adaptive reuse of a formerly non-residential structure, or - (c) Rehabilitation of existing housing. - c.
+West Bay Drive building height and view blockage limits. - i.
+In order to retain public and private view access to Budd Inlet from hillside sites above West Bay Drive, the maximum building height in the West Bay Drive portion of the Urban Waterfront (UW) District labeled " 42'-65' " on Figure 6-2 shall be up to a maximum of 42 feet, except as provided in subsections (iii) and (iv) below. - ii.
+In order to retain public view access of Budd Inlet from street level in the West Bay Drive portion of the Urban Waterfront (UW) District labeled " 42'-65' " on Figure 6-2, view blockage shall be limited as follows: - (a) Views of the water will be defined as area without obstruction by buildings or major structures measured between 45 and 90 degrees to West Bay Drive, as illustrated in Figure 6-2A. - (b) Said view blockage shall be limited to 45 percent of the views of the water from West Bay Drive by buildings or major structures located between West Bay Drive and the mean high water line. - (c) Exceptions are provided in subsections (iii) and (iv) below. - iii.

-iii.
 Development shall be subject to the alternate standards for building height and view blockage, if alternate waterfront view access is provided through public amenities as follows: